Status: In progress

 There is no final approval hearing for the Fortnite refunds settlement.
 The FTC submitted its order for injunction and penalties Feb.
 7, 2023.

-In order to receive an Fortnite refund under the FTC lawsuit settlement, consumers must file a valid claim form by Feb.
-29, 2024.
+To receive an Fortnite refund under the FTC lawsuit settlement, consumers must file a valid claim form by Jan.
+10, 2025.
 Only consumers over the age of 18 can file a claim.
 Minors who are eligible for the settlement must have a parent or guardian complete the claim form on their behalf.

 @topclassactions